-Are you wondering how I become a papercraft addict in the first place and then started this website?
+Are you wondering how I became a papercraft addict in the first place and then started this website?

 Becoming a papercraft addict all started when I was little.

 When I was a child I couldn't indulge my developing passion for paper.
-We lived in small mining towns where shops were pretty scarce.
-I learned more about sewing and other crafts like candle making as the materials were more easily obtainable and the outcomes were considered 'useful'.
+We lived in a small mining town where shops were pretty scarce.
+I learned more about sewing and other crafts like candle making as the materials were more easily obtainable and the outcomes were considered useful.

 For three years I lived in far northern Canada where we were frozen in to our town for 10 months of each year.
 No cars got in or out during the bitterly cold winters.
 There were no stores, there was no TV and we only had short-wave radio.
 A small aircraft flew in once a fortnight just to check that everyone was still alive.

 Our mothers therefore guarded supplies like paper and ribbon and recycled everything they could out of necessity.
 No one was encouraged to play with such things and waste them.
 We had lessons in various crafts but the supplies of lovely crafty things to play with always seemed to be limited.

 This created a desire in me to one day have all of the stationery and papercraft supplies I wanted.
 I had no idea how I was going to achieve that as a child.

 When I was old enough to work, I was living in Australia.
 I trained to be suitable for work in a paying job.

 My jobs were always demanding, taking up time and space in my life during conventional work hours after hours too.
 It was interesting to work but after a few decades of this pattern, I started to grow restless.

 Was I really doing what I wanted to do?